 - Social Media Marketing: Using platforms like Facebook, Twitter, LinkedIn and Instagram, you can connect with your consumers, build relationships and promote your products or services.
 These platforms allow for two-way communication and enquiry.
 Make sure you are posting regularly and respond to the comments and questions you receive.
 The more engagement on your page the better.

-- Video marketing – Moving pictures tell a story and the research shows that 75% of users visit a company website after watching a video.
+- Video marketing – Moving pictures tell a story and research says it is often the highest performer in terms of return on investment.
 Video can be shared across YouTube, Vimeo among others, and on your Facebook and Instagram accounts.

 - Search Engine Optimization (SEO): SEO is the essential practice of improving your website to increase your prominence in search results.
 When someone types in a query or words into a search engine, search bots crawl the internet and evaluate the information they find in order to deliver high-quality results for people.
 Search engines rank websites based on about 200 factors.
 There are lots of things you can do yourself to optimise your website such as having a technically robust and user-friendly site, posting unique content, having popularity and authority (trusted sites link to yours) and use of relevant keywords.
 Find out more about SEO